CUSTOMER QUESTIONS ON FIREWOOD AND OUR ANSWERS

 We do still sell a large amount of our traditional Mixed Hardwood (it is premium in that it only has 5 species of wood) but have found that customer demand over the years has increased significantly in favor of our unique ability to offer a wide selection of single species hardwood.
 A proof to this marketing approach of offering “Single Species Orders” is that over 90% of all our sales over the last several years has came from our single species product lines.

 This is another reason why we choose to offer what we have called our “single species” products.
 Buying single species takes the bulk of the consumer concerns away, since the buyer knows exactly what he/she should be getting.
 Purchasing a single species will mean you get no surprises unless the firewood supplier has not seasoned the firewood properly.
-We know of no other supplier in Eastern Ontario that offers the complete line up of single species products that are found at BMC Inc – Forestry.
+That said, we know of no other supplier in Eastern Ontario that offers the complete line up of single species products that are found at BMC Inc – Forestry.

 Q. 2.4 I really don’t use my fireplace as a heat source.
 Do I need to buy the more expensive firewood species?

 A. 2.4 Each hardwood species has different characteristics in terms of heat generation defined as British Thermal Units (BTU’S), quantities of residual ash, burn rates, amount of sparks, aroma etc. If your fireplace is just cosmetic you might find a supplier who processes poor quality hardwoods such as Basswood, Poplar, Manitoba Maple etc. that will burn but don’t possess the more favorable characteristics that the top quality hardwoods have.
 The trade off to most of these is that in general they will burn much quicker (you use more wood), they may create more smoke, don’t provide as much heat and may also produce more sparks.
 You might be able to buy them at a cheaper price but unfortunately most firewood suppliers do not sell the poorer grade firewood separately.
 They are usually sold as part of their Mixed Hardwood or Mixed Firewood inventory since that is all they offer.
 They are just not set up to sell you anything else.
 Given that you likely have a low efficiency fireplace where much of the heat is going up the chimney, we certainly would not recommend paying a higher price to buy something like All Oak although you will still get more heat if you did.
 We do have a large customer base using fireplaces that prefer using White Birch or Ash.
 These species still have good heat generating characteristics but they also have other characteristics some customers prefer.
 Both should be easier starting species.
-White Birch has a pleasant aroma to most people and many customers not only like the look of White Birch on the mantle but also the “snap, crackle and pop” sounds resonating from in their open fireplace application when burning it.
+White Birch has a pleasant aroma to most people and many customers not only like the look of White Birch on the mantel but also the “snap, crackle and pop” sounds resonating from in their open fireplace application when burning it.
 Ash is a clean wood in that the bark usually remains intact when handling.
 Customers with a fireplace/wood stove located in carpeted rooms like Ash for that reason.
 It makes less mess when handling it.
 We still view both of these species as premium hardwoods but they are not as good as Oak , Beech or Maple in generating heat or long burn duration.

 Another option (not one we recommend) is to find a supplier that sells softwood (pine, spruce, balsam, hemlock, cedar) for firewood.
 These species can usually be purchased cheaper than the hardwood species.
 Burning softwoods will increase your consumption dramatically resulting in more time spent loading your burn appliance and more trips to the wood storage area.
 Much of the money saved on price will be offset by burning more wood when you do have fires.
 If poor heat generation and more consumption are not important you should always be able to get them at a cheaper price.